-The Sophomore Advising office in Hyland Hall 4302 has information on each major available to students.
-You may also make an appointment with a College advisor to discuss what option would be best for you by calling 262-472-3216.
+The Sophomore Advising office in Hyland Hall 1200 has information on each major available to students.
+You may also make an appointment with a College adviser to discuss what option would be best for you by calling 262-472-4900.
 If you still have additional questions, visit the individual departments for more in-depth information on the major of your choice.

 As a junior, after admission to your major, you’ll be required to take foundation courses in all areas of business.
 Many students decide on a major after “sampling” these courses.
 The Four-Year Planning Sheets will give you an idea of the courses you would take for each major.

 Don’t forget to take advantage of the opportunities offered by Career Services.
 The staff can help you decide how to chart your career direction.